smicapplab/hybrid-hris/README.md

 # Hybrid HRIS

-A high-performance, modular Human Resource Information System designed for hybrid deployment.
+A high-performance, modular Human Resource Information System.

+## Important: Philippine Localization

+This system is specifically architected to comply with **Philippine labor laws and taxation regulations**.
+While many modules (like Org Management, Skills, and Training) are universally applicable, the **Payroll, Benefits, and Accounting** modules are tailored for DOLE, BIR, and statutory requirements (SSS, PhilHealth, Pag-IBIG) of the Philippines.

+Adapting the payroll engine for other countries would require significant modifications.

 ### Live Demo & Access